abhineet123/MTF/Config/ReadMe.md

 				providing 'pyr' for grid_sm will cause each patch tracker to run on an image pyramid, the settings for which will be taken from the parameters for PyramidalTracker; a time saving measure employed in this case is to construct the image pyramid only once and share it amongst all the patch trackers;

-	 Parameter:	'grid_grid_res'
+	 Parameter:	'grid_res'
 		Description:
 			resolution of the grid into which the object is divided so that no. of patch trackers = grid_grid_res*grid_grid_res

 	 Parameter:	'grid_patch_size'
 		Description:
+			size of the patch used for each sub tracker	in the grid

+	 Parameter:	'grid_patch_res'
+		Description:
-			sampling resolution for each patch tracker
+			sampling resolution for each sub tracker; if it is set to 0, the sampling resolution is set equal to the patch size

 	 Parameter:	'grid_dyn_patch_size'
 		Description: